 Meantime the dynamic process of the increasing attention to agricultural issues may be associated with an increased globalization process, especially with economic globalization.
-This study mainly aims to scrutinize short-run and long-run association between economic globalization and crop production in Turkiye by utilizing linear and autoregressive nonlinear distributed We employed two models. indicators of crop production in order to be sure that the finding remains the same no matter which indicators of crop production Significant long-run positive relation between economic globalization and crop production was identified.
+This study mainly aims to scrutinize short-run and long-run association between economic globalization and crop production in Turkiye by utilizing linear and autoregressive distributed nonlinear lag models.
+We employed two different indicators of crop production in order to be sure that the finding remains the same no matter which indicators of crop production used.
+Significant long-run positive are relation between economic globalization and crop production was identified.